MicrosoftDocs/win32/desktop-src/SecAuthN/getting-started-guidance-for-online-providers-integrating-with-the-web-authentication-broker-apis.md

 ---
-Description: 'Guidelines for web developers and online providers to create web pages tailored for the Windows 8 Web Authentication Broker APIs for single sign-on (SSO) capabilities.' ms.assetid: 'E2AECE26-9649-41CB-9808-4F8171C707C3'
+Description: Guidelines for web developers and online providers to create web pages tailored for the Windows 8 Web Authentication Broker APIs for single sign-on (SSO) capabilities. ms.assetid: E2AECE26-9649-41CB-9808-4F8171C707C3
-title: Getting started guidance for online providers integrating with the Web Authentication Broker APIs
+title: Getting started guidance for online providers integrating with the Web Authentication Broker APIs ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Getting started guidance for online providers integrating with the Web Authentication Broker APIs

 This section guides web developers and online providers for creating web pages tailored for the Windows 8 Web Authentication Broker APIs.
 It provides the visual and interactive recommendations for an end-to-end user experience of the web page as well as how to enable single sign-on (SSO) capabilities.

 ## In this section